 Submit a nomination for the next VMTN Community Warrior.
-In 2018, this program will continue recognizing users who commit time and energy to engaging with peers in the VMTN community.
+This program will continue to recognize users who commit time and energy to engaging with peers in the VMTN community.
 Learn more.

 Which VMware communities are you involved in?

-Wow – that’s fantastic.
-Can you tell me the most rewarding thread you’ve helped to answer in the forums?
+Can you tell me the most rewarding thread you’ve helped answer in the forums?

-Are you working on any projects you think the VMTN community would be interested in?
+Are you currently working on any projects you think the VMTN community would be interested in?

 Do you see someone frequently answering questions in your favorite forums?
 Did someone provide support to you recently at a VMUG or over Twitter?
 Any community involvement counts.
 Head to the Community Warrior page to nominate a user, or email firstname.lastname@example.org.